Frequently Asked Car Accident Questions

 What If I Can’t Afford An Attorney?

-The Law Office of Derek M. Hays works strictly on a contingency fee basis.
+The Derek Hays Law works strictly on a contingency fee basis.
 Very simply, that means that we do not get paid an attorney fee unless we get compensation for you.
 There is no out of pocket cost to you or retainer to be paid up front.

 More Questions?
 Get Detailed Answers.

-My.
-Hays will explain your rights and options in depth with a free consultation.
-Call 678-942-6692 or email us to contact our office in Lawrenceville today.
+Mr. Hays will explain your rights and options in depth with a free consultation.
+Call 404-777-HURT (4878) or email us to contact our offices in Lawrenceville today.